DigitalPasts/openDANES/pages/Interview with Nepos Games about their game Nebuchadnezzar.md

   <iframe width="560" height="315" src="https://www.youtube.com/embed/rMbMAfDqG7Q?si=sc4TLZM_AVSFFblC" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
 </div>

 The new DLC introduces some interesting aspects into a city builder game--mainly warfare.
 It’s a heavy industry, as it needs materials, food and a workforce.
 And that’s of course not really different from anything else in the game.
-So, economically it requires the same considerations as the other parts of the game, but invading another city is a whole different ball game.
+So, economically it requires the same considerations as the other parts of the game, but actually invading another city is a whole different ball game.

 <div class="video-container">
   <iframe width="560" height="315" src="https://www.youtube.com/embed/dpB_DXLWhUc?si=fk5QOzcImv3puIDW" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>